d-kirsanov/truthseekers/README.md

 Those who hear the broadcast check if it's longer than theirs, and if so, expand their personal truth by taking one next letter from what they heard.

-Broadcasting incurs errors: randomly, people mishear and add a different letter to their version of truth.
+Both discovering and broadcasting incurs errors: randomly, people mishear and add a different letter to their version of truth.

-Your IQ affects how often you discover next letter of truth (+10), how often you broadcast it (+10), and how often you make errors hearing (-10).
+Your IQ affects how often you discover next letter of truth (+10), how often you broadcast it (+10), and how often you make errors (-10).
 Also, IQ negatively affects fertility (-5).

-(+10 means that there's a +100% change to probability for IQ difference of 10 points)
+(+10 means that there's a +10% change to probability for IQ difference of 1 point)

 ## History